 For instance, ECOMMPAY’s risk management system incorporates a flexible system of rules and settings to automatically analyse transactions in real-time, quickly identifying and blocking fraudulent activity.

-One of the key aspects of choosing the right acquirer for your business is the ability of the service provider to take a personal approach to each client.
+One of the key aspects of choosing the right provider for your business is the ability of the service provider to take a personal approach to each client.
 And when we say personal we mean the ability to step into the merchant’s shoes and offer the most efficient solution based on a merchant’s needs.

 When assessing the provided support, pay attention not only to the overall availability but also to the company’s readiness to provide a truly tailored solution.

-Ask your potential merchant acquirer candidate if they conduct a thorough analysis of client operations, including an overview of end-user behavioural patterns, to configure the payment process for maximum convenience, and, ultimately, conversion.
+Ask your potential candidate if they conduct a thorough analysis of client operations, including an overview of end-user behavioural patterns, to configure the payment process for maximum convenience, and, ultimately, conversion.
 Often this requires configuration of the payment process according to the merchants’ needs.